-Second-hand cars are available at a price of about half the cost of a new car or even less in Brisbane.
+Second-hand cars are available at a price of about half the cost of a new car or even less.
 Moreover, the taxes like road tax and product tax are already paid by the first owner.
 So, you get the most value of your money.

 While buying a second-hand vehicle, it is very easy to get swayed away due to plenty of attractive options.
 For example, if you visit a dealership to look for a second-hand car, you see a six-year-old Honda city for $8500.
 Then you see a five-year-old Toyota Camry standing beside at the cost of $9700.

 Chances are there that you convince yourself to buy Toyota Camry by spending $1200 extra that is only five years old.
 You will get a premium luxury car for $9700, but the cost of maintaining it is far more than Honda City.
 Therefore, it is essential to make the right choice and consider the maintenance costs while looking for a second-hand car.

 The first essential thing to check in a used car is to check the condition of the vehicle.
 Don’t get swayed by the cleanliness and shine of the vehicle as dealers polish them to shine and attract customer’s attention.
 Sit in the car and go for a test drive to check the working of the engine.

 Also, check the clutch, gear, and acceleration of the car to see the working of these essential components.
 It is best to bring a mechanic with you to check the condition of the vehicle.
 Such tests will help you determine if the car is maintained as well as the claims of the seller.
 You should prepare and include the same in your budget for inevitable repairs and maintenance.